 POLICY ON

-CENTER FOR ENHANCEMENT OF TEACHING AND LEARNING
+CENTER FOR THE SCHOLARLY ADVANCEMENT OF LEARNING AND TEACHING

 Overview

-Faculty professional development, incorporation of technology into teaching methodologies, faculty scholarship, and the validation of the learning process have all received much attention from scholars and teachers over the past several years.
-If indeed faculty are to incorporate the latest technological advances into the curriculum, if there are increased expectations for faculty scholarship and research, and if the academic community is going to be expected to document and to demonstrate the learning process through what has been identified as "student outcome assessment", then it is necessary to provide the means and resources to facilitate faculty in accomplishing these four objectives and in becoming the teacher/scholar of the future.
-In addition, in accordance with the Plan for the 90's and other relevant current trends within the University such as the retention, tenure and promotion procedures, educators demonstrating successful innovations in the area of teaching will more likely be given strong consideration for retention, tenure and promotion.
+The objectives for the Center for Scholarly Advancement of Learning and Teaching (CSALT) are (1) faculty development, (2) incorporation of technology into teaching methodologies, (3) faculty scholarship, and (4) the validation of the learning process.
+If faculty are to incorporate the latest technological advances into the curriculum, if there are increased expectations for faculty scholarship and research, and if the academic community is going to be expected to document and to demonstrate the learning process through what has been identified as "student outcome assessment", then it is necessary to provide the means and resources to facilitate faculty in accomplishing these four objectives and in becoming the teacher/scholar of the future.

-Further, the future academic community needs to be provided with a forum and a conduit through which discourses may begin about the "teacher/scholar" model and by which coordination and development activities for the integration of technology into the curriculum may be facilitated.
+Furthermore, the academic community needs to be provided with a forum for discussions about the "teacher/scholar" model and a conduit through which coordination and development activities for the integration of technology into the curriculum are facilitated.

-The following proposal will outline a model for a Center for the Enhancement of Teaching and Learning, (CETL), which includes a mission, goals and objectives, identifies an organizational structure for CETL, and presents a budget for the operation of the CETL.
+The following policy outlines a model for the CSALT, which includes a mission, goals, objectives, and an organizational structure.

 Mission

-The Center for Enhancement of Teaching and Learning at California State University, Fresno, provides assistance and resources to support teaching excellence and professional growth.
-Under the guidance of an advisory board, CETL sponsors programs and consultation designed to enhance instruction and learning; serves as a clearinghouse for information regarding higher education instruction; stimulates discourse among faculty on academic matters; promotes the use of technology in teaching; and encourages the development of grant proposals to support faculty research contributing to effective teaching and learning with a diverse student population.
+The CSALT at California State University, Fresno, provides assistance and resources to support teaching excellence and professional growth.
+CSALT sponsors programs and consultation designed to enhance instruction and learning; serves as a clearinghouse for information regarding higher education instruction; stimulates discourse among faculty on academic matters; promotes the use of technology in teaching; reviews and recommends for funding faculty mini grant proposals; and encourages faculty scholarship and creative activity contributing to effective teaching and learning with a diverse student population.

-Objectives
+Goals

-The following list of goals and objectives is intended as a sample only and has been constructed in accordance with the previously stated Mission of the CETL:
+The following list of goals is intended as a sample only and has been constructed in accordance with the previously stated Mission of the CSALT:

 • to provide forums for faculty to share teaching ideas and techniques;